micmejia/bible-dump/NKJV/Leviticus/Lev 14.md

 And he shall break down the house, its stones, its timber, and all the plaster of the house, and he shall carry _them_ outside the city to an unclean place.

 ###### 46
-Moreover he who goes into the house at all while it is shut up shall be [^h]unclean until evening.
+Moreover he who goes into the house at all while it is shut up shall be unclean until evening.

 ###### 47
 And he who lies down in the house shall wash his clothes, and he who eats in the house shall wash his clothes.